Jason-Lawrence/Research/VolumeApprox/Documentation/README.md

 #### By Jason Lawrence

 ## Setup/How to run
-In the command line navigate to the directory where Estimate.py is saved and then type the following: Estimate.py [Input File] [rCutOff].
+In the command line navigate to the directory where Estimate.py is saved and then type the following: Estimate.py [Input File] [rCutOff] [randomPoints].
 The output will be the volume of the ligand structure in Angstroms cubed.

 ## File Descriptions